Redesigning Iconography for NASA Playbook

 Problem

-• similar-looking icons could be mistaken for one another
+• Similar actions could be mistaken for one another.

 Design principles